 Remember, indexation is meant to balance out inflation.
 But indexation can increase your cover by up to 4.5 per cent EVERY YEAR (depending on the insurer, I’m looking at you Irish Life and you Zurich Life)

 So, you’re paying extra for protection against something that isn’t causing an issue.

-Remember, as you cover increases, so does the cost you’re paying.
+Remember, as your cover increases, so does the cost to you.

 Your premiums can get expensive.

 If your insurer increases your cover by 3 per cent annually, the premium you pay can go up by up to 4.5 per cent every year.